karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 ## Value-sensitive Design Across Cultures

 One of the challenges of value-sensitive design is that values are different across cultures (culture that values privacy vs. cultures that value frees speech due to censorship).
+Eg: right to be forgotten policy in Europe.

 ## 5 Tips: Value-sensitive Design